 We appreciate your feedback regarding the literature review being underdeveloped.
 We agree that focusing on food access behaviors rather than solely on datasets is essential for strengthening the study.
 To address your comments, we have rewritten the literature review as follows:

+Extended review on behavioral insights: Per your suggestions, we added [xxxxxx] in [xxxxx].

-New section: Section 2.1 Food Security, Food Access and Food Acquisition: We added a comprehensive discussion on food access behavior, beginning with a framework of food security and the vital role of food access as a link between availability and utilization.
+New section: Section 2.1 Food Access and Food Acquisition: We added a comprehensive discussion on food access behavior, beginning with a framework of food security and the vital role of food access as a link between availability and utilization.
 We then discussed the transition from accessible food to revealed food acquisition behaviors, highlighting how both supply and demand factors shape these behaviors.
 The section concludes with a summary of typical food acquisition behaviors reported in the literature (e.g., origin, frequency, items shopped), which we referenced in later sections (2.2 and 2.3).

 Restructured Methodology-Related Sections (2.2 and 2.3): We restructured the content in these sections to focus on methodologies and the behavioral insights they provide, rather than just the datasets.
 We discussed the types of behavioral information each method can gather and their respective advantages, incorporating insights from selected studies.

-We also made modifications in Introduction to reflect the changes.
+Corresponding Updates in Introduction Section: We also made modifications in Introduction to reflect the changes.

 Please find the revised literature review section in the manuscript.